”They’re not sorry they hurt your feelings. They’re sorry they got caught.”

 5. “I’m sorry I’m not a better person.”
 Or “ I’m sorry I’m not good enough for you.”

 They actually believe they are a better person than you, but they know you are fixated in making them a better person, changing them, healing them, so they gain some positive attention from you and hint that they will change with your help.
 So we then forgive them and try our best to help them.

 7. “I’m sorry, I want to change.”
 Or “ I didn’t mean to.
-I just couldn’t help if you know what I’m like.
+I just couldn’t help it, you know what I’m like.
 I’m worried about what I may do without your help.”
-Saying a narcissist never lies, this one is as close to the truth you will ever get.
-They are sorry for themselves that they are just trying to get through life, and all these jealous, envy’s people come along to try and hurt them.
-They are sorry they got caught, sorry they might be held accountable for how others view their actions, sorry you might make them look the bad person when to them it’s not them.
+Saying a narcissist never lies, this one is as close to the truth as you will ever get.
+They are sorry for themselves and that they are just trying to get through life, and all these jealous, envious people come along to try and hurt them.
+They are sorry they got caught, sorry they might be held accountable for how others view their actions, sorry you might make them look the bad person when to them, it’s not them.
 To them, it’s all your fault.
 It’s always anyone else’s fault, and it’s never anything they did.

 The phrases a narcissist will use to blame shift while apologising.